JurekMateusz/NotePage/README.md

 * sorting notes
 * delete/edit or set note to made/not-made state
 * changing email ,password
+* reset password witch email link

 #Demo:

 It's run on free heroku cloud and aws mysql.So when it isn't usage ,heroku turn down app.
-When you will test this ,be ready that can take time.
+When you will test this ,be ready that this can take time.

 > https://notespage.herokuapp.com/